alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

     260034000c47343432313031_Tdhw

-The sensor readings will be timestamped with the time they were received at the Particle server.
+The sensor readings will be timestamped with the time they were received by the Particle server.
 If you want the readings to be timestamped at some offset prior to the time they were published, you can cause that to occur by special formatting in the ``publish`` statement.
 Here is an
 example: